GraceRachmany/DAO-incubator/dao/betoken.md

 **Purpose:** Making optimal investment decisions for a decentralized hedge fund.

-**Current Stage:** Betoken Beta running on Rinkeby Testnet with ~70 managers, waiting for security audit in order to launch on Mainnet.
+**Current Stage:** Betoken Beta running on Rinkeby Testnet with ~130 managers, launched on Ethereum Mainnet.

 ## Governed Objects & Mechanics <a id="governed-objects-and-mechanics"></a>